hanpq/getps.dev/blog/2020-11-15-setup-active-directory-one-way-trust-with-selective-authentication.md

 data-size="small">
 </div>

-One of the things I often help clients with is to setup Active Directory Forest Trusts.
+One of the things I have helped clients with is to setup Active Directory Forest Trusts.
 If the trust can be setup as “Forest trust”, “Two-way”, “Forest-wide auth”, “conditional forward for DNS”, “no firewall” anyone can manage to setup a forest trust.
 In reality though it rarely is that simple.
 Recently I was asked to setup a trust in a more complex scenario.

 - Forest trust
 - One-way
 - Selective Authentication
 - No AD DNS (Third party DNS in both organizations).
   - Not allowed to setup a stub zone or conditional forward
-- And last but not least strict security policies for firewall policies
+- And last but not least strict security policies for firewall rules

 ## Scenario and definitions